Curriculum Vitae

 Sept.
 2002: “Jesus on the Edge: What Do the Apocryphal Gospels Tell Us about the Historical Jesus?”
 Public lecture for the Kitchener Public Library, Kitchener, Ontario

-IX.
+VIII.
 PROFESSIONAL AFFILIATIONS

 2000 – present: Member, Association pour l’étude de la littérature apocryphe chrétienne (AELAC)